Behnaz50/A3_Behnaz_Hadi/README.md

 # A3_Behnaz_Hadi
-This project uses five machine learning methods included Linear regression, K-nearest nighbors, Decision Tree, Random Forest and, SVM to diagnose breast cancer.
+This project uses five machine learning methods included Linear regression, K-nearest neighbors, Decision Tree, Random Forest and, SVM to diagnose breast cancer.
 This data includes information about 596 patients.
 Each patient has 30 characteristics that are used for diagnosis, as follows:

 'mean radius',